“What you have in your hands is a bomb. But it is the kind you need to hold on to for dear life, not run away from.”

 Being “bugged” for Heuer began early: “When I was growing up, my mother’s response to every problem I had was: ‘Well, he just needs to adjust to his deafness.’
 Bloody nose?
 ‘Chris, you need to adjust to your deafness.’
 Homework not done?
 ‘I know it’s hard adjusting to your deafness, honey, but ....’
 Acne scarring?
 ‘Lots of teenagers get zits, Chris.
 I know it’s hard for you, dealing with this while trying to adjust to your ....’”
 He rebelled then, and continues through his even-handed irreverence in BUG, a bomb that should go off in everyone’s consciousness about being deaf and Deaf.

-Christopher Jon Heuer is Associate Professor, Department of English, Gallaudet University, Washington, DC.
+Christopher Jon Heuer is a professor in the Department of English at Gallaudet University in Washington, DC.

 To order by mail, print our Order Form or call: